top of page

 My Thoughts

 The story is told from four perspectives.
 That choice fascinated me.
 Normally, you get one voice, one lens.
 Here, you get four.
-And they’re not just narrators.
-They’re puzzle pieces.
-Each holding something back.
-Each revealing fragments of their lives before and after.
-It’s almost poetic, the way the author moves from one perspective to the next.
+And they’re not just narrators...they’re puzzle pieces.
+Each one holding something back.
+Each one revealing fragments of their lives before and after.
+It felt almost poetic, the way the author shifted from one voice to the next.

-It felt like a chase, like I was running beside them.
+It felt like a chase...like I was running beside them.
+Survival in motion.

-And I’ll admit, it tested my patience.
-But at the same time, it made me care.
+And I’ll admit...it tested my patience.
+But at the same time, it made me care more deeply.
 I got to see what haunted them.
 Why they carried themselves the way they did.
-That slower pacing gave them weight.
-They weren’t just survivors.
-They were broken.
-Human.
+That slower rhythm gave them weight.
+They weren’t just survivors...they were human.
+Broken.
 Trying to piece themselves back together.

 The Wilhelm Gustloff.

-The moment that’s been slowly building from the first page.
+The moment that had been building from the very first page.

-One of those moments in history that’s almost too big to imagine, and yet, it’s real.
+One of those moments in history that feels almost too big to imagine...and yet, it was real.
 It happened.
 And it was forgotten.

-That’s when the book hit me the hardest.
-Because it wasn’t just about these characters.
-It was about everyone that lost their lives that night.
+That’s when the book struck me the hardest.
+Because it wasn’t just about these four characters.
+It was about everyone who lost their lives that night.
 People erased from history.
 People who should have been remembered.

 Still, this book lingered.